CBS recently rejected an ad for Super Bowl LIII specifically because it was cannabis-related.

 Though there have been steps – albeit baby steps – that the NFL has taken to reduce the penalty given if a player’s drug test pops positive on cannabis.
 A player must pop two positive drug tests before they are suspended for abuse of drugs.
 After the first positive drug test, they are put into a “Stage Two” Intervention Program designed by the NFL.
 This “intervention” program can last up to 24 months, and the player is put through more frequent drug testing while they’re in the program.

 NFL Should Look to Other Leagues for Guidance on the Issue

 The two-strike rule is still harsh when compared to other sports leagues on both the college and national level.
 The NHL, for example, is a similarly rough contact sport that takes a mighty toll on a player’s brain and body.
-Their approach to a recreational drug policy is worlds different, though.
-Their primary concern is limiting the use of performance enhancing drugs.
+Their approach to a

 While other drugs of abuse or labeled recreational drugs such as cannabis are also tested for, they are anonymously reported on a survey basis.
 The results are also privately analyzed, with the identity of the player only being revealed if a positive test shows a dangerously high level.
 If the level is enough to cause concern for the safety or health of the player, only then do they even question the player.